JanGorman/MapleBacon/README.md

 (Keep in mind that if you are using Core Image it might not be optimal to chain individual transformers but rather create one transformer that applies multiple `CIFilter`s in one pass.
 See the [Core Image Programming Guide](https://developer.apple.com/library/content/documentation/GraphicsImaging/Conceptual/CoreImaging/ci_intro/ci_intro.html#//apple_ref/doc/uid/TP30001185).)

 And just like the `UIImageView` extension you can also pass in a progress and completion handler.

+### Tests

+MapleBacon uses [Hippolyte](https://github.com/JanGorman/Hippolyte) for stubbing network requests so if you'd like to run the tests yourself, after checking out the repository, run `git submodule init` to fetch the dependency.

 ## License